gsharma38/gsharma.github.io/_pages/about.md

 ---

 ------
 I am an Assistant Professor of Economics at Northwestern University.
-I received a PhD in Economics from MIT in 2023.
+I received my PhD in Economics from MIT in 2023.

 My research focuses on development and labor economics, with a particular interest in labor markets in developing countries, market power, and the role of social protection in improving the lives of the poor.